Follow the Sun and Go with the Wind: Carbon Footprint Optimized Timely E-Truck Transportation

 Publications

 E-Energy’23 [1] is one of the first work that gives the problem formulation for the CFO problem and gives an efficient algorithm for solving CFO.
 CDC’23 [2] supplements e-Energy’23 [1] by studying the theoretic hardness of CFO and provide a bi-criteria approximation algorithm with stronger theoretic performance guarantee (but much higher run-time complexity).
-Poster and demo papers [3,4] give some preliminary results in the early stage of this project.
+In our journal paper NC’25 [3], we provide an improved algorithm and more comprehensive evaluations and discussions.
+The journal version NC’25 [3] also focuses more on the practical significance of CFO and its connection to the broader climate change framework.
+The poster and demo papers [4,5] give some preliminary results in the early stage of this project.

 Conference Papers